Adoratorio/demetra/README.md

 ### fetchArchive()

-Retrieve the information and the content for an archive (a collection of items)
+Retrieve the information and content for an archive (a collection of items)
 ```typescript
 Demetra.fetchArchive(id: string, options : object);
 ```